K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Introduction

-A small amount of literature has reported on designing DOEs with subwavelength feature sizes.
+A small strand of the literature has reported on designing DOEs with subwavelength feature sizes.
 For DOEs in the 1D domain, D.W.
-Prather et al proposed an optimization-based algorithm using the boundary element method (BEM) \cite{bem1}.
+Prather et al. proposed an optimization-based algorithm using the boundary element method (BEM) \cite{bem1}.
 Its computational costs, however, prevent the design of realistic DOEs in reasonable time frames.
-J. Jiang et al. developed the micro-genetic algorithm FDTD method \cite{vec2}, but it remains a challenging practical design tool due to its time-consuming searching routines.
+J. Jiang et al. developed the micro-genetic algorithm FDTD method \cite{vec2}, but it remains a challenging design tool due to its time-consuming searching routines.
 M.E.
 Testorf et al. demonstrated the Gerchberg-Saxton-algorithm FDTD method \cite{vec3}, which is a highly efficient optimization algorithm, but is related to the paraxial design algorithm.
-Feng Di et al. employed an iterative optimization algorithm \cite{vec4,vec5} based on the rigorous electromagnetic theory for a 1D beam splitter, which is still subject to time-consuming and local-searching-only issues.
-In the 2D domain, H. Hao et al. presented a hybrid method that combines the rigorous coupled wave analysis (RCWA) \cite{rcwa1} and the genetic algorithm \cite{vec6} to design 2D wide-angle beam splitters.
-The method, however, precludes designs from DOE's applications other than splitters.
+Feng Di et al. employed an iterative optimization algorithm \cite{vec4,vec5} based on the rigorous electromagnetic theory for a 1D beam splitter, but it is still subject to time-consuming and local-searching-only issues.
+In the 2D domain, H. Hao et al. presented a hybrid method that combines the rigorous coupled wave analysis (RCWA) \cite{rcwa1,rcwa2} and the genetic algorithm \cite{vec6} to design 2D wide-angle beam splitters.
+This method, however, precludes designs from DOE's applications other than splitters.
+S. J. Byrnes et al. demonstrated RCWA-based simulations to realize novel meta-lenses \cite{metalens1}.
+The technique takes advantage of the peripherally-radial periodicity and the circular symmetry of a lens to efficiently design the metasurfaces, but could treat other symmetries in an unfavorable way; e.g., C2 symmetry in binary DOEs or asymmetry in ternary DOEs.
+S. Wei et al. utilized optical properties of the unit cell (an elliptical silicon pillar in a $\mathrm{0.5\times0.5\times0.6 \ \mu m^{3}}$ box) to design the dielectric metasurface of the polarimeter system \cite{polarimeter1}, featuring high (above $\mathrm{60\%}$) detection efficiency for polarized light.
+This semi-analytical approach, however, could inherently suppress further improvement of the design due to strong phase gradients, interactions between neighboring pillars, and oblique angles \cite{metalens1}.
+N. Li et al. explored a large-area ($\mathrm{2500\mu m \times 2500 \mu m}$) metasurface beam deflector \cite{defl1}, showing the pixel level ($\mathrm{120\mu m \times 120 \mu m}$) controlling light.
+As discussed by the authors, the finite efficiency of the device needs to be improved by optimizing the design of the nanopillars, taking the interactions among nearby pillars with various diameters into consideration.
 Thus, it is an urgent requirement to develop an efficient algorithm for designs of DOEs that are finite in extent (mm- to cm-scale), have subwavelength features, and are aperiodic for different functions.